-Prioritising the Action Plan
+Prioritizing the Action Plan

-Arguably the hardest part of this exercise is the prioritisation of activities in an action plan and finding the time to work through them.
+Arguably the hardest part of this exercise is the prioritization of activities in an action plan and finding the time to work through them.
 As we mentioned in this case study from 2019, don’t tackle the entire list but do put some thought into the activities and their value.
-While traditional risk management practices take into account financial loss in prioritisation, below are a few less structured ways of approaching this problem.
+While traditional risk management practices take into account financial loss in prioritization, below are a few less structured ways of approaching this problem.

 - Attack Frequency - How many times have the techniques on your list been successfully used against your tech stack and user base?
 The more times something has occurred in the past is a good signal of future likelihood.

 - Costs - Is the suggested mitigation a new tool, or is it using what you already have in new ways?
 Endpoint patching and configuration hardening, and enabling multi-factor authentication are still areas of improvement for MSPs.
 Even creative use of notifications can lead to more resilient outcomes.

 - Business advantage - Determining if the required investment would be a business advantage in marketing and quality of managed services is a useful dimension.
 (Note: this should almost always be the case, some will just be more visible than others).